Greece sees some wildfire respite, though stubborn blazes rage on | Science-Environment

 On the island of Corfu, where a wildfire rekindled overnight without threatening homes, a local governor said he suspected arson.
 "Suddenly, there was a fire out of nowhere...we have not slept for three-four days now to watch out for such incidents," Nikos Mouzakitis, a deputy mayor in northern Corfu told state television ERT.

-Wildfires in Greece are common in the summer but hotter, drier and windier conditions, the result of a climate change, have turned the country into a Mediterranean hotspot in recent years.
-The high temperatures in Greece were set to rise on Wednesday to exceed 45 Celsius (113 Fahrenheit) in some areas and the government said the Acropolis in Athens, one of the world's most visited tourism sites, will shut at 1100 a.m.
+Wildfires in Greece are common in the summer, but hotter, drier and windier conditions, the result of a climate change, have turned the country into a Mediterranean hotspot in recent years.
+The thermometer in Greece was set to rise on Wednesday to exceed 45 Celsius (113 Fahrenheit) in some areas, and the government shut the Acropolis in Athens, one of the world's most visited tourism sites, at 1100 a.m.
 (0800 GMT).
+"I am making a plea that no worker is out on the streets today.
+It will be the hottest day of the summer," Labour Minister Adonis Georgiadis posted on messaging platform X, formerly known as Twitter.

+A fire brigade spokesman, Ioannis Artopoios, told Skai radio on Wednesday that some 500 wildfires have broken out across the country since July 13.
+He said that tackling the fires was a significant financial burden for Greece, with firefighting efforts on Rhodes alone costing about 7.5 million euros ($8.30 million) so far.

+Greek wildfires have released a record 1 megaton of carbon emissions between July 1 and July 25, the European Union's Copernicus Atmosphere Monitoring Service (CAMS) said.
+That was nearly double the previous July 2007 record, with the smoke plumes deteriorating air quality in regions downwind.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)